-Jan Quirijnen (55) from Lage Mierde keeps broilers.
-In three houses, there are 76,800 slow-growing chickens in total.
+Jan Quirijnen (55) from Lage Mierde keeps broilers, 76,800 slow-growing chickens in three houses.
 Jan has extensively tested systems and products for the hatching of chicks in the house.
 In the end he chose X-Treck because this system is, in his opinion, the most complete.

 Better intestinal tract